caraya/gulp-starter-2021/src/md-content/local-by-flywheel-deepdive.md

 Composer is one of those nice-to-have tools until you need it and then you wonder how you could work without it.

-We only scratched the surface of what the WordPress CLI can do... there is so much more to explore that it would make this post extremely long.
-I encourate you to explore the CLI and see what you can do with them.
+We only scratched the surface of what the WordPress CLI can do... there is so much more to explore that covering all of it would make this post extremely long.
+I encourage you to explore the CLI and see what you can do with the commands in it.